Rehost-Startup/docs/getting-started/quickstart.md

 The `memory` and `disk` are optional attributes and play no functional role in deployment.
 These attributes are simply for information purpose.
 You can set them as you want.
 Replace `<username>` with your account username.
 By default, a team named `personal` is created for you when you sign-up for the first time.

-4. Run `rh machine save` to register this machine.
+4. In the parent directory of `rehostmachine.yml`, run `rh machine save` to register this machine.
-5. Run `rh machine up` to turn on your machine in the network.
+5. Next, run `rh machine up` to turn on your machine in the network.
 6. Leave this process running and close the SSH connection.

 ## 3. Deploy an App